-The Model 26-2800 Leveling System utilizes the existing auxiliary combine hydraulic system for its hydraulic requirements with the exception of the addition of a leveling manifold section into the original combine hydraulic manifold.
-Starting in 2004 all combines that are dealer installed will have a stand-alone manifold due to the inability to add valve sections to the Case manifold stack.
+The Model 2810 & 2890 Leveling Systems utilize the existing auxiliary combine hydraulic system for their hydraulic requirements with the exception of the addition of a stand-alone leveling manifold located behind the left shield to the rear of the operator's platform.
 The following hydraulic schematics on pages 26 & 27 cover the leveling system circuitry.
 Consult your combine's operator's manual or contact your Case-IH dealer for diagnostics and maintenance regarding the remainder of the hydraulic system.

-IMPORTANT:

-All adjustments on the hydraulic system are preset at the factory for optimal leveling and header trim performance.
+IMPORTANT:All adjustments on the hydraulic system are preset at the factory for optimal leveling and header trim performance.
 DO NOT MAKE ANY ADJUSTMENTS TO THESE SETTINGS WITHOUT FIRST CONTACTING YOUR AUTHORIZED HILLCO DEALER.